In the 1990s, the EPA amended the United States Clean Water Act to address a growing problem – the lack of proper stormwater management planning.

 Stormwater runoff was one of the main sources of this pollution.

-Which is why the Clean Water Act requires many municipalities to create a stormwater management plan to ensure that debris, pollutants and chemicals from storm sewers and construction sites do not find their way to the nation’s waters.
+It ensures that debris, pollutants and chemicals from storm sewers and construction sites do not find their way to the nation’s waters.

 And, if you plan to construct a building, you may need to comply with these plans.